kirenz/open-ai-setup/README.md

-# OpenAI

-## OpenAI API
+# OpenAI API

-## Setup

-### Virtual Anaconda environment
+### Anaconda environment

-Create a new environment in Anaconda:
+- Create a new environment in Anaconda:

 ```bash
 conda create -n openai python=3.10 pip
 ```

-To activate the environment, use
+- To activate the environment, use:

 ```bash
 conda activate openai
 ```

-Install the `openai` Python module into the environment:
+- Use pip to install the `openai` Python module into the environment:

 ```bash
 pip install openai
 ```

-This package provides the IPython kernel for Jupyter:
+- This package provides the IPython kernel for Jupyter:

 ```bash